apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 Hey, crawling masters!

-Welcome to another post on the Crawlee blog; this time, we are going to compare Scrapy with Crawlee, one of the oldest and most popular web scraping libraries in this world.
-This article will answer your usual questions about when to use Scrapy or when it would be better to use Crawlee instead.
+Welcome to another post on the Crawlee blog; this time, we are going to compare Scrapy with Crawlee, one of the oldest and most popular web scraping libraries in the world.
+This article will answer questions about when to use Scrapy or when it would be better to use Crawlee instead.
 This article will be the first part of many articles comparing Crawlee with Scrapy in various technical aspects.

 ## Introduction:

 [Scrapy](https://scrapy.org/) is an open-source Python-based web scraping framework that extracts data from websites.
-In Scrapy, you create spiders, which are nothing but autonomous scripts to download and process web content.
+With Scrapy, you create spiders, which are autonomous scripts to download and process web content.
 The limitation of Scrapy is that it does not work very well with JavaScript rendered websites, as it was designed for static HTML pages.
 We will do a comparison later in the article about this.

 Crawlee is also an open-source library that originated as [Apify SDK](https://docs.apify.com/sdk/js/).
-Crawlee has the advantage of being a latecomer or, say, the latest library in the market, so it already has many features that Scrapy lacks, like autoscaling, headless browsing, working with JavaScript rendered websites without any plugins, and many more, which we are going to explain later on.
+Crawlee has the advantage of being the latest library in the market, so it already has many features that Scrapy lacks, like autoscaling, headless browsing, working with JavaScript rendered websites without any plugins, and many more, which we are going to explain later on.

 <!--truncate-->